-You’ve probably heard of SEO (Search Engine Optimisation), Search Marketing, or whatever you call it.
-And you might know a little (or a lot) about the subject.
-But chances are, you may not have heard much about SEO content specifically – which is why you’re reading this article.
+You’ve probably heard of SEO, Search Marketing, or whatever you call it.
+And you might know a little about it.

-We’ve put together this guide to help you find out what SEO content is and discover tips for writing articles for SEO.
+We’ve put together this guide to help you find out what SEO content is and tips for writing articles for SEO.
+This will all be useful information, whether you’re writing the content yourself or you’ll be hiring an SEO content writer to do it for you.

 To rank websites in the most appropriate order, the likes of Google use an algorithm to rank websites for various search terms.
 This algorithm is based on 200 different ‘signals’ that help determine how relevant your website is and how good the quality of your content.